Thomas Hughes: Family

 In 1847, Hughes married Frances Ford, daughter of Rev. James Ford, and niece of Richard Ford, and they settled in 1853 at Wimbledon.
 Their house there was built by the North London Working Builders' Association, a Christian Socialist co-operative; and was shared with J. M. F. Ludlow and his family; Ludlow already shared barristers' chambers with Hughes, and the arrangement lasted four years.
 There were five sons (Maurice, James, George, John, and Arthur) and four daughters (Lilian, Evie, Caroline and Mary) of the marriage.

 Lilian Hughes perished in the sinking of the RMS Titanic in 1912.
 The youngest child Mary Hughes was a well known Poor Law guardian and volunteer visitor to the local Poor Law infirmary and children's home.

 Legacy

 A Hughes Scholarship was founded at Oriel College, Oxford.
 It was a closed award, open only to members, or sons of members, of some Co-operative Societies, in which aspect the award reflected Hughes's involvement with the Co-operative Movement.
 The first scholar was elected to Oriel in 1884.
 It was later combined with an award honouring the social reformer Edward Vansittart Neale.

-A statue of Hughes (pictured above right) stands outside Rugby School Library: the sculptor was Thomas Brock, and the statue was unveiled in 1899.
+A statue of Hughes (pictured right) stands outside Rugby School Library: the sculptor was Thomas Brock, and the statue was unveiled in 1899.